 This element includes only the procurement-funded costs of moving materiel from the manufacturer to the first point of acceptance, receipt or storage point by the Government.
 This represents a portion of a total system cost.
 FDT includes transportation costs for shipments, which may be interrupted for test or modification before acceptance.
 Included are such costs as temporary duty (TDY) of crews from duty station to manufacturing plant, to delivery point, and return to duty station; supplies, minor repairs, and fuel during delivery; transporting hazardous materials; and other costs.
-Excluded is transportation costs of retrograding equipment that is being replaced by the materiel system.
+Excluded is transportation costs paid by a vendor as prescribed in procurement contracts for manufacturing, as well as all one-time costs of retrograding equipment that is being replaced by the materiel system.